stakater/stakater-workshop/docs/6-secret-management-in-saap/4-secret-management.md

 ### Workflow

+> Note: You dont have to perform this workflow.
+Service Account

 1. Administrator creates a Tenant on the cluster.
 2. Multi Tenant Operator (MTO) enables a key value (kv) path for the Tenant.
 Login to Vault to view your tenant key value (kv) path.
    - Access Vault from  [Forecastle](https://forecastle-stakater-forecastle.apps.devtest.vxdqgl7u.kubeapp.cloud) console, search `Vault` and open the `Vault` tile.